milenmk/simple-password-manager/CONTRIBUTING.md

 or
 Short description (when the commit is not introducing feature nor closing a bug)

-Long description (Can span accross multiple lines).
+Long description (Can span across multiple lines).
 </pre>

 ### Pull Requests